Ornithine Alpha Ketoglutarate (OKG) Supplement

 Ornithine alpha ketoglutarate (OKG) is a compound that combines two molecules of the amino acid ornithine with one molecule of alpha ketoglutaric acid, an important component in the Krebs cycle.
-As a precursor of growth hormone, ornithine is twice as effective as arginine.
-OKG supplementation increases production of GH (growth hormone) and of IGF-1, an active, easy-to-measure derivative of GH.
+Ornithine alpha ketoglutarate is twice as effective as arginine.
+An OKG supplement may increase production of hormones, as well as IGF-1, an active derivative of hormone.

 |Daily serving: 10 tablets